colmoneill/drafts/research-methodologies/what-how-why.md

 # What How Why — research methodologies:

-## Drawing curved
-#### What
-A text attempting to collect the reasons for frustrations when drawing vector curves in design creation software.
-A vector curve is an image making and describing technique that opposes itself to bitmap, pixel based images.

-#### How
-In a textual form, in collaboration with a Belgian collegue, taking examples and then writing about them.
-Lacing the conclusions from the examples toghether is

-#### Why
-The project aims to discuss and progress on the topic.
-It's amibitions are quite low, if only to start a discussion.

----

 ## Galerie Rodolphe Janssen website
 #### What
 Making a website to enable outwards communications of a contemporary art gallery in Brussels.
 The project is about building a tool to edit the content of a website that displays and explains the events that the gallery organises.
 Content editability and ease of use are key.